opentok/Opentok-Python-SDK/README.rst

 ~~~~~~~~~~~~

 Import the package at the top of any file where you will use it.
 At the very least you will need the
 ``Client`` class.
-Then initialize an Client instance with your own API Key and API Secret.
+Then initialize a Client instance with your own API Key and API Secret.

 .. code:: python